 So, should I have screening for Down's syndrome during my pregnancy?

-It can be difficult to make a decision about having an invasive test such as CVS (an invasive test is where a sample of cells or fluid is taken from inside your body).
+It can be difficult to make a decision about having an invasive test such as CVS (an invasive test involves a sample of cells or fluid being taken from inside your body).
 You may find it helpful to talk to your midwife, doctor and your friends and family.
 You may also find it helpful to talk to some of the support groups that are included at the end of this leaflet.
 You should remember that only you can decide whether or not you want to have this test.
 Considering the following questions might be helpful:

 - If your screening test shows that there is a higher risk that the baby could be born with Down's syndrome, what would you do?
 Would you want to go ahead with a diagnostic test knowing that there is a small risk of miscarriage or other complications?